-Quetext is a plagiarism checker and a citation tool that has very affordable pricing and some very useful features that makes it a more convenient and versatile option than many of its rivals.
+What is Quetext?
+It is a plagiarism checker and a citation tool that has very affordable pricing and some advantageous features that makes it a more convenient and versatile option than many of its rivals.

 But before we get into the let’s discuss a bit about plagiarism.

 First and foremost let me make it very clear that this review is by no mean sponsored by Quetext.
 Whatever I’m sharing with you guys here in this review is completely my own personal thoughts based on my personal experience with this tool.